Location: Golden Gate Park (centered on what would become the Music Concourse),

 A groundbreaking dedication took place on August 24, 1893—just seven weeks after de Young announced his plan.
 An estimated 60,000 people crowded the valley for the festivities, and to underscore the momentum and urgency, the ceremonies closed with union laborers marching out to start grading the site while the crowd sang "America."6

-The California Midwinter International Exposition opened five months later on January 27, 1894.
+The California Midwinter International Exposition officially opened five months later on January 27, 1894.
 In that time the site had been graded, fenced, and mostly landscaped.
 Water, sewage, rail and electric lines had been installed (electricity was generated onsite by dynamos displayed in one of the exposition halls).
 Some buildings, including ticket booths, were bought and reused from the Columbian fair, but a hundred new structures were erected, including fountains, amusement rides, and a 266-foot-tall steel tower.7

 Michael M. O’Shaughessy, who later served three decades as San Francisco’s chief engineer, created the fair’s landscape plan.
 He placed at its heart, between Golden Gate Park’s North and South Drives, an oval Grand Court of Honor, consisting of five large buildings dedicated to exposition administration, mechanical and liberal arts, fine arts, horticulture and agriculture, and manufacturing.